mathoutreach/lessonplans/README.md

 The repository is open-source, which, I hope, will help keep the materials accessible for a longer term to more people.
-The text is written in TeX, and the figures in Asympsote (https://asymptote.sourceforge.io/).
+The text is written in TeX, and the figures in Asymptote (https://asymptote.sourceforge.io/).
 The license is CC BY-SA, as described in the license file.